Skip to content

 Endorsements

-Chartered clubs shall notice their full membership by email of an endorsement consideration at least two weeks prior to the endorsement meeting.
+Clubs shall notice their full membership by email of an endorsement consideration at least two weeks prior to the endorsement meeting.

-Candidate surveys, which should be sent to all Democratic candidates for a race under consideration and received at least five days prior to the scheduled endorsement meeting.
+Candidate surveys, which should be sent to all candidates for a race under consideration and received at least five days prior to the scheduled endorsement meeting.
 Bylaws can state whether a candidate or campaign representative must be present to be considered and how extenuating circumstances will be handled.
 Candidates can be asked to step out of the room during discussion and voting.
 A synopsis of completed candidate surveys can be made available to all club members eligible to vote.

 Successive votes in races with multiple candidates, so that if no candidate receives the required percentage for endorsement, further rounds are taken deleting the candidate receiving the least number of votes and those receiving no votes on the previous round.